-PM Modi likely to inaugurate renovated Tripura Sundari temple in September
+PM Modi likely to inaugurate renovated Tripura Sundari temple on September 22

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Though the final schedule is yet to be confirmed, September 22 is being considered as a probable date, ahead of the Durga Puja festivities.
+Although the final schedule has yet to be confirmed, September 22 is being considered a probable date, ahead of the Durga Puja festivities.

 As a preparatory measure, Chief Secretary J.K.
 Sinha, senior departmental secretaries, and Director General of Police Anurag inspected the temple site to review security and logistical arrangements.